tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson08.md

 [Python identifiers](https://docs.python.org/3/reference/lexical_analysis.html#keywords) are similar to Java.
 They are case sensitive, can be of any length, and consist of letters, digits, and underscores, starting with a letter or underscore.

-We usually write multiword identifiers using an underscore between words (SnakeCase) rather than capitalizing each word as we do in Java (CamelCase).
+We usually write multiword identifiers using an underscore between words (snake_case) rather than capitalizing each word as we do in Java (CamelCase).

 Also, we don't start an identifier with underscore except in certain special cases that